Maximum Overdrive: Reception

-Critical reception was largely negative.
+Maximum Overdrive was panned by critics.
 On Rotten Tomatoes the film has an approval rating of 14% based on reviews from 14 critics.
-On Metacritic the film has a score of 24% based on reviews from 8 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a score of 24% based on reviews from eight critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade D+ on scale of A to F.

 Jon Pareles of The New York Times wrote that "by making the machines' malevolence so all-encompassing — so amoral — Mr. King loses the fillip of retribution in better horror films.
 For the most part, he has taken a promising notion — our dependence on our machines — and turned it into one long car-crunch movie, wheezing from setups to crackups."
 Variety called it "the kind of film audiences want to talk back to, the kind that throws credibility out the window in favor of crass manipulation.
 Unfortunately, master manipulator Stephen King, making his directorial debut from his own script, fails to create a convincing enough environment to make the kind of nonsense he's offering here believable or fun."
 Patrick Goldstein of the Los Angeles Times wrote, "As long as King is tinkering with his crazed machines, the film sustains a certain amount of ominous tension, but as soon as the author turns his attention to his actors, the movie's slender storyline goes limp ...
 Worse still, the movie never really builds up any momentum or jars us with unexpected jolts of horror."

-Writing in the Chicago Tribune, Rick Kogan gave the film 1 star out of 4 and called it "a mess of a movie", further stating that "King's direction is heavy handed and his dialogue hackneyed and stiff."
-Paul Attanasio of The Washington Post wrote that the film "is like sitting alongside a 3-year old as he skids his Tonka trucks across the living room floor and says 'Whee!' except on a somewhat grander scale", and added that as a director Stephen King "proves that he hasn't got an ounce of visual style, the vaguest idea of how to direct actors or the sense that God gave a grapefruit."
+Writing in the Chicago Tribune, Rick Kogan gave the film one star (out of four) and called it "a mess of a movie", further stating that "King's direction is heavy-handed and his dialogue hackneyed and stiff."
+Paul Attanasio of The Washington Post wrote that the film "is like sitting alongside a 3-year-old as he skids his Tonka trucks across the living room floor and says 'Whee!' except on a somewhat grander scale", and added that as a director Stephen King "proves that he hasn't got an ounce of visual style, the vaguest idea of how to direct actors or the sense that God gave a grapefruit."

 In Leonard Maltin's annual publication TV Movie Guide, the film is given a "BOMB" rating.
-Two Golden Raspberry Award nominations were given out, to Emilio Estevez for Worst Actor and King for Worst Director.
+Two Golden Raspberry Award nominations were given out, to Emilio Estevez for Worst Actor and King for Worst Director at the 7th Golden Raspberry Awards.

 John Clute and Peter Nicholls have offered a modest reappraisal of Maximum Overdrive, admitting the film's many flaws, but arguing that several scenes display enough visual panache to suggest that King was not entirely without talent as a director.

 In retrospective reviews, Maximum Overdrive has been appreciated for its audacious premise and cult status despite its polarizing reception.

-Second adaptation
+Remake

-The film was followed by a television film, Trucks, which aired on the USA Network on October 29, 1997.
+The film was later followed by a television film, Trucks, which aired on the USA Network on October 29, 1997.